4teamwork/opengever.core/README.rst

 Sablon
 ^^^^^^

+Note: Use the sablon Docker image instead of installing sablon locally.
+See `Services`_ for more details.

 If ``opengever.meeting`` is activated (which it is for the default development installation), the Ruby gem `Sablon <https://github.com/senny/sablon/>`_ is